drewdr16/test-assistant-repo/README.md

         npm start
     ```

-2. To start the React application, use the following command:
+2. To start the React application, use the following command: You can change "app" to any application name you come up with.
     ```sh
         npx create-react-app "app"
     ```
-You can change "app" to any application name you will come up with.

 3. After installing, check the repository in your file manager and you will see that a new folder has been added containing the name that you have set in the command earlier.

 4. Open the folder using VSCode.
 File> Open Folder> test-assistant-repo